 On May 26, 2017, police shot and killed Leonardo Del Rosario Villaran and two others after a firefight that began after authorities tried to serve a warrant for his arrest, the Philippine Star reported.
 The report said Leonardo Del Rosario was a member of the so-called “Sako” criminal gang and was a suspect in Briones’ killing.

 At the time of the shootout, police arrested three other members of the alleged gun-for-hire gang: Arvie Del Rosario, Romeo Del Rosario, and Roger Paglinawan.

 They were later identified by the Presidential Task Force for Media Security, a government body created to resolve media murders, as suspects in Briones’ murder, according to news reports.

 On July 12, 2018, authorities in Quezon City in the capital arrested Antonio Del Rosario, who was identified by police as the “prime suspect” in Briones’ murder, news reports said.
 The reports said Del Rosario was also a member of the “Sako” criminal gang.
 Del Rosario denied any involvement in the crime, saying he was in Manila on the day Briones was killed, the reports said.

-The government's media task force commended his arrest and said it expected his trial would lead to the "real motive" behind the murder and have the "mastermind brought to justice," news reports said.
-It was not clear from the reports when the suspects would stand trial.
+The government’s media task force commended his arrest and said it expected his trial would lead to the “real motive” behind the murder and have the “mastermind brought to justice,” news reports said.

 Ryan Rosauro, secretary general of the National Union of Journalists (NUJP), told CPJ that the professional association’s initial investigations indicated Briones’ killing was likely "work-related."
 Rosauro said that NUJP investigators received anonymous threats after interviewing witnesses and following up on details of the case.